Arrival and early days

 I’m not filling the water casks, Nora McDonald.
 It’s not my turn.

 She called me a blackguard slut, so she did.
 I did not.
 Yes you did.
 Not.
 Did.
 Not.
 Did.

 Lizzie Coogan.
 Watch out.
 They’ll stop your tea and sugar.

-Even worse was the treatment of some orphans whose indentures were cancelled in New South Wales: they were put into a cramped and poorly ventilated room at the Barracks to pick oakum (unpicking old rope).
-Only when the Sisters of Mercy intervened did the practice end, and the young women sent to country depots at Wollongong, Parramatta, Bathurst, Maitland, Newcastle, Port Macquarie, and Moreton Bay.
+In Sydney, the orphans who returned to Hyde Park Barracks after their indentures were cancelled, discipline was more severe.
+They were put into a cramped and poorly ventilated room at the Barracks to pick oakum (unpicking old rope).
+Only when the Sisters of Mercy intervened did the practice end, and the young women sent to country depots at Wollongong, Parramatta, Bathurst, Maitland, Newcastle, Port Macquarie, and Moreton Bay. [check 1859 Report]

 Members of the different Orphan Committees vetted potential employees.
 Anyone with a poor reputation or ran a public house would not be permitted to have an orphan as servant.
 But rules are made to be broken, and in practice cannot always be enforced.
 One can follow the approval process, and indeed the employment history of many of the orphans, in the Registers and Indexes of applications for orphans in New South Wales State Records 4/4715-57, and dispersed throughout the Immigration Agent’s correspondence beginning c.
 SRNSW 4/4635.

 Registers of application etc for orphans